RH8888/valhallabot/docs/deployment.md

 - Volume permissions: use `--userns keep-id` or adjust host ownership.
 - SELinux denials: add `:Z` to volume mounts or disable labels with `--security-opt label=disable`.

+## MongoDB services

+- Define `MONGO_USER` and `MONGO_PASS` in your `.env` file before launching the compose stack so the MongoDB container can create the admin account.
+- Override `MONGODB_PORT` when you need to expose MongoDB on a non-default host port.
+The compose file publishes the selected port to `27017` inside the container.
+- Mongo Express is shipped but disabled by default.
+Use the commands above to start it with the `mongo-express` profile and secure the dashboard with `MONGO_EXPRESS_USER`/`MONGO_EXPRESS_PASS`.

 ## Running with Uvicorn